fer-agathe/sequential_transport/README.md

 A companion html e-book that explains the codes and provides supplementary materials can be accessed at the following url: <https://fer-agathe.github.io/sequential_transport>.

+The new version will soon be uploaded on arXiv.
+In the meantime, it can be accessed here: https://github.com/fer-agathe/sequential_transport/blob/main/Prep-print-v2.pdf

 ## Reference of the paper (preprint version 1) (version 2 coming soon)

 ```